dewi-alliance/grants/readme.md

 **Best Practices:**

--Provide a test suite, comprising unit and integration test, along with a guide on how to set up and run.
+- Provide a test suite, comprising unit and integration test, along with a guide on how to set up and run.

 - Provide tutorials for the community to onboard or implement your project